barklund/mortenbarklund.com/content/blog/3-examples-that-even-google-cannot-do-accessibility-right/index.md

 For this example we're now entering _small potatoes_ country.
 It's not that there aren't other accessibility misimplementations, it's just that this is an example of a very complex widget, that's almost perfect, but still lacking a bit.

 This concens the font size dropdown available in both Google Docs and Google Sheets.
-It's a _combobox_ with an input (a _textbox_), that when focussed opens a _listbox_ with font size options:
+It's a _combobox_ with an input (a _textbox_), that when focused opens a _listbox_ with font size options:

 <figure>
 <a href="./docs_fontsize_combobox_display.png"><img src="./docs_fontsize_combobox_display.png" alt="The combobox as visually displayed in Google Sheets" /></a>